nzhtbyn/buoyantBoussinesqPimpleEHDFoam/README.md

   <img src="https://github.com/nzhtbyn/buoyantBoussinesqPimpleEHDFoam/blob/main/validationCase/ehdHeat_JoS_2020.jpg" width="400" height="400" alt="Local heat transfer coefficient with a single wire electrode placed 2 cm above the plate electrode for a heat flux of 187 W/m2; a comparison between experimental results of Owsenek and Seyed-Yagoobi [31] and results of the present solver.">

-The performance of the solver has been further assessed through extensive testing against experimental data in the study of [Zehtabiyan-Rezaie et al. (2020)](https://doi.org/10.1016/j.elstat.2019.103415).
+The performance of the solver has been further assessed through extensive testing against reference data in the study of [Zehtabiyan-Rezaie et al. (2020)](https://doi.org/10.1016/j.elstat.2019.103415).

 # How to cite
 Please, cite this library as: